 - Forgot to sign out of iCloud before erasing the iPhone.

 - Your Apple ID is disabled.
 In this case, when you try to set up your phone again, the Activate Lock screen will be displayed.
 These errors are common to some extent when buying a second-hand iPhone.

-Unlock activation lock with a passcode or iTunes
+Option 1: Unlock Activation Lock with a passcode or iTunes

 The standard way to remove an activation lock is to log in with your Apple ID and password.

 If you don’t know the Apple ID email address, you can find it on Apple’s iForgot website.
 If you are not sure what the password is, or if you want to recover the password, you can do it on iForgot.

 You can try tapping “Unlock with passcode” and enter the passcode that was previously used to unlock this iPhone.

 If your iPhone could not be activated because the activation server is temporarily unavailable.
 You can try connecting your iPhone to Mac or to a PC with iTunes to activate it.
 Here’s how to activate your iPhone through iTunes instead:

 - Make sure that you have the latest version of iTunes.